The Tokorangi Pa Track is an 11.5km loop starting at the i-SITE visitor center in the Whakarewarewa Forest, a.k.a. The Redwoods, in Rotorua.

 It’s a reasonably easy walk with the biggest climb happening in the first third of the journey.
 From there you wander through a variety of terrains with a couple of good views along the way.

-This post will give you all the details you need to know about the Tokorangi Pa Track in Rotorua.
+This post will give you all the details you need to know about the Tokorangi Pa Track in Rotorua, another one of the cities nice walks.

 man taking a selfie with a muddy track and forest in the background